 - Vegetable broth – Pacific Foods makes a wonderfully flavorful vegetable broth that we used for this.
 Use your favorite!

-- Crushed tomatoes – Would this even be a low carb vegan soup soup without any elements of tomato?
+- Crushed tomatoes – Would this even be a low carb vegan soup without any elements of tomato?
 We think not, but that’s kind of up to you!
 You could use diced tomatoes instead of crushed, but we love crushed tomatoes since it will help form a really nice broth.
 Tomato paste would work too, just make sure to add it for a few minutes with your dry seasonings earlier on in the process to help get that rich tomato flavor throughout the whole soup.

 - Lemon juice – A little sweet and subtle acidity really brings this soup together.
 Plus, lemons are amazing!
 As usual, fresh squeezed lemon juice is best.